 We recommend that, before embarking on this high-level feature tour, you work through the in-depth Two-Level Factorial tutorial.
-That will fill you in on many details that we do not repeat so you can more quickly get the gist of the unique features provided by Design-Expert for design and analysis of two-level factorials done as a split plot.
+That will fill you in on many details that we do not repeat so you can more quickly get the gist of the unique features provided by Stat-Ease for design and analysis of two-level factorials done as a split plot.

 Very often, experimenters set up two-level factorial designs with the best intentions of running them in random order, but they find that a given factor, such as temperature, cannot be easily changed.
 In this case, the analysis should be done by the split-plot method.

 Split-plot designs originated in the field of agriculture where experimenters applied one treatment to a large area of land, called a “whole-plot,” and other treatments to smaller areas of land within the whole-plot—called “subplots”.
 For example, the whole-plot treatment might be fertilizer 1 vs. fertilizer 2, with the subplot treatment being seed type 1 through 8 (see picture below).

 This example is based on a polymerase chain reaction—a biochemical technology that amplifies DNA for diagnosing hereditary diseases and other purposes.
 Due to equipment limitations, it is not convenient to fully randomize the treatments, so the biochemists chose a split-plot design.
 In this case the whole plots are actually plates that are subjected to varying conditions of time and temperature.
 The subplots fall into the wells within each plate, within which experimenters can randomly apply the remaining factors.

 To bypass the design build without having to enter the names of all the factors, go to Help, Tutorial Data and open PCR.dxpx.
 Rebuild via File, New Design and clicking Yes to “Use previous design info”.
 Then note the design specifications for this two-level-factorial split plot.